-The City of Patterson is excited to announce that it was awarded funds through the Active Transportation Program Funding Cycle 4 to develop a Citywide Active Transportation Plan.
-The purpose of this project is to identify pedestrian and bicycle infrastructure deficiencies throughout Patterson, recommend solutions, and addresses future Active Transportation expansion demands.
+The City of Patterson was awarded funds through the Active Transportation Program Funding Cycle 4 to develop a Citywide Active Transportation Plan.
+The purpose of this project was to identify pedestrian and bicycle infrastructure deficiencies throughout Patterson, recommend solutions, and addresses future Active Transportation expansion demands.

 An ATP Citizens Advisory Team was developed to provide feedback and help with the decision-making process.
-Two community workshops will be offered to discuss project details and timelines and to give community members and stakeholders the opportunity to engage and provide feedback.
-The workshops will be held in the evenings.
-Workshop details and project updates will be posted on the City’s website.
+Two community workshops were offered to discuss project details and timelines and to give community members and stakeholders the opportunity to engage and provide feedback.
+The workshops were held in the evenings.
+Workshop details and project updates were posted on the City’s website.